February 10, 2022

 Make sure your new board management software provider puts control in the administrators’ hands to eliminate any potential hold-ups.

-Preferred Answer: No costs unless they are substantial changes.
+Preferred Answer: No costs unless there are substantial changes.

 There are often changes in the number of administrators, committees, ad hoc committees, and board members who will use the software.
 Sometimes, you may wish to grant temporary access to a user, such as an advisor or executive team member.
 Those changes often cannot be anticipated before implementation, which means that your board management software may need to adjust over time.